The Best Credit Cards to Save Money on Family Travel

 An enticing feature of the card is the rewards program.

-You get 3 points per dollar on travel and dining worldwide, in addition to 1 point per dollar on all other purchases.
+You get 3 points per dollar on travel and dining worldwide, as well as at grocery stores.
+Additionally, you earn 1 point per dollar on all other purchases.

 While you can use the points to redeem for cash back at a respectable rate of 1 point per 1 cent, the true perk comes from the 50% bonus when you use the points to book travel through Chase.